-Part 1: About Multitude YourChoice Super
+Part 1: About Smartsave &gt;

-Part 2: How super works ►
+Part 2: How super works •

-Part 3: Benefits of investing with Multitude YourChoice Super ►
+Part 3: Benefits of investing with Smartsave &gt;

-Part 4: Risks of super
+Part 4: Risks of super &gt;

-Part 5: How we invest your money
+Part 5: How we invest your money &gt;

-Part 6: Fees and costs
+Part 6: Fees and costs &gt;

-Part 7: How super is taxed
+Part 7: How super is taxed &gt;

-Part 8: How to open and operate an Account
+Part 8: How to open and operate an Account &gt;

-Part 9: Other important information
+Part 9: Other important information &gt;

 Part 10: Key definitions

 Type of fee Amount How and when paid

 Switching fee Nil Not applicable

 Advice fee relating to all members investing in a particular MySuper product or Investment Option Nil There are no advice fees payable for advice provided to all members generally.
-For adviser fees payable for advice specific to your Account provided by your financial adviser, see Adviser services fees on page 76.
+For adviser fees payable for advice specific to your Account provided by your financial adviser, see adviser services fees on page 63.

 Other fees and costs Varies

-Indirect Cost Ratio Pooled Investment Options: 0.30% - 0.64% p.a.
-Cash Hub: 1.00% p.a. on the Cash Hub balance and the cash held in the Managed Account Model Portfolios (if any).
+Indirect Cost Ratio Pooled Investment Options: 0.30% - 0.50% p.a.
 Deducted from the assets of the underlying investments and reflected in the daily unit price.
-Refer to Table 10 on page 74 for details of the Indirect Cost Ratio for each Pooled Investment Option.
-Deducted from the interest earned before the interest rate is calculated on your daily Cash Hub balance and credited to your Cash Hub monthly.
+Refer to Table 7 on page 62 for details of the Indirect Cost Ratio for each Pooled Investment Option.

-&lt;sup>1 See the section 'Additional explanation of fees and costs' on page 66 for further information about other costs such as Adviser fees, Promoter fees, activity fees such as family law fees, insurance fees, insurance administration fees and brokerage.
+&lt;sup>1 See the section 'Additional explanation of fees and costs' on page 66 for further information about other costs such as adviser fees, insurance fees and insurance administration fees.

-Example of annual fees and costs - Core Menu (Pooled Investment Options)
+Example of annual fees and costs - MySuper Pooled Investment Options

-This table gives an example of how the fees and costs for the "Passive Balanced" Pooled Investment Option can affect your super investment over a one-year period.
+This table gives an example of how the fees and costs for the "Passive Growth MySuper" Pooled Investment Option can affect your super investment over a one-year period.
 You should use this table to compare this superannuation product with other superannuation products.

-EXAMPLE - Pooled Investment Option: Passive Balanced Balance of \$50,000 Investment fees 0.00%p.a For every \$50,000 you have in the superannuation product you will be charged \$0 each year.
-PLUS Administration fees 0.30% p.a+ \$90.96 PLUS Expense Recovery fee of 0.03% p.a + \$50 And , you will be charged \$305.96 in administration fees each year.
-PLUS Indirect Costs 0.38% p.a And , indirect costs of \$190 each year will be deducted from your investment.
-EQUALS Cost of product If your balance was \$50,000, then for that year you will be charged fees of \$495.96 for the superannuation product.
+EXAMPLE - Pooled Investment Option: Passive Growth MySuper Balance of \$50,000 Investment fees 0.00% p.a.
+For every \$50,000 you have in the superannuation product you will be charged \$0 each year.
+PLUS Administration fees 0.60% p.a.
+PLUS Member fee of \$20 And , you will be charged \$320 in administration fees each year.
+PLUS Indirect Costs 0.33% p.a.
+And , indirect costs of \$165 each year will be deducted from your investment.
+EQUALS Cost of product If your balance was \$50,000, then for that year you will be charged fees of \$485 for the superannuation product.
 What it costs will depend on the investment option you choose.

 Note: Additional fees may apply.
 And, if you leave the superannuation entity, you may be charged a buy/sell spread which also applies whenever you make a contribution, exit, rollover or investment switch.
-The buy/sell spread for exiting is 0.10% (this will equal to \$50 for every \$50,000 you withdraw).
+Please refer to Table 7 for more details.